 While many people think of camping as a summer activity, there is just something fun about fall camping.
 If you have the chance you should definitely give it a try!

 Gone is the summer heat, and in its place are fewer crowds, cool fall nights, hot cocoa, and beautiful changing leaves.
-If you’ve never seen it, the fall foliage is something quite beautiful.
+If you’ve never seen it, the fall foliage is quite beautiful.

 If you’re not sure about camping in the fall or how you should prepare for cooler temperatures then be sure to keep reading, you’ll find everything you need to know.